IS THIS NAOMI?

 Stop wasting away in a far country, return home now to Christ!

 Prayer: My Dear Heavenly Father, I return humbly and wholeheartedly to You today.
-Forgive me of my backsliding.
-Lord, I begin to receive back all that I have lost to the enemy while I was away from You, in Jesus’ name.
+I repent of my backsliding today and receive your forgiveness.
+My Dear Lord Jesus, restore to me all that I have lost to the enemy, in Jesus’ name.
 Amen.